 A system can contain several MetaServers.
 Select the MetaServer you want to work with.

-If the MetaServer is not on the same domain as the client, you can enter the server's URL manually by pressing the arrow under the icon and by selecting "Select by URL".
+If the MetaServer is not on the same domain as the client, you can enter the server's name manually by pressing the arrow under the icon and by selecting "Select by Name".

-You can find the correct URL by opening this setup window on the server.
+You can easily find the correct Name by opening this setup window on the server.

 Click on the image to enlarge.